Introduction

 MoU/Agreements With Private Sector

-PATCO has signed more than 25 MoU/Agreements with private sector to achieve the above-mentioned targets during phase III.
-Project targets will be ensured after implementing these agreements in letter & spirit with the help of Governement of Pakistan by providing protection to public-private partnership (PPP).
-The detail of the active PPP agreements are as follows:
+PATCO has signed more than 25 MoU/Agreements with private sector to achieve the set targets.
+Project targets are being achieved in letter & spirit with the help of Governement of Pakistan by providing protection to public-private partnership (PPP).
+The detail of important active PPP agreements is as below:

 Private Parties Description of Agreement